-Although the $B^{\varepsilon}$ -tree optimizes update efficiency, it is ephemeral, like most dynamic data structures, meaning that each update overwrites the previous version, and only the current version can be queried.
+Although the B^{ε} -tree optimizes update efficiency, it is ephemeral, like most dynamic data structures, meaning that each update overwrites the previous version, and only the current version can be queried.
 In many applications, maintaining access to past versions is beneficial or even essential.
-A persistent data structure supports such accesses, and in their seminal 1989 paper, Driscoll, Sarnak, Sleator, and Tarjan introduced general techniques for making ephemeral data structures persistent [19].
-In particular, a partially-persistent data structure supports queries in all past versions of the data structure but only the current version can be updated.
-Multiple authors have adapted these techniques to the externalmemory model, developing partially-persistent B-trees that support updates and queries in worst-case $\mathcal{O}(\log_B N_v + K/B)$ I/Os, where $N_v$ is size of the accessed version v, matching the performance of classical B-trees [3, 6, 32].
+A persistent data structure supports such accesses, and in their seminal 1989 paper, Driscoll, Sarnak, Sleator, and Tarjan introduced general techniques for making ephemeral data structures persistent [20].
+A partially-persistent data structure supports queries in all past versions of the data structure but only the current version can be updated.
+Multiple authors have adapted these techniques to the external-memory model, developing partially-persistent B-trees that support updates and queries in worstcase $\mathcal{O}(\log_B N_v + K/B)$ I/Os, where N_v is size of the accessed version v, matching the performance of classical B-trees [3, 6, 32].

-In this paper, we present the first buffered partially-persistent external-memory search tree that retains the optimal update and query performance of the (ephemeral) $B^{\varepsilon}$ -tree.
+In this paper, we present the first buffered partially-persistent external-memory search tree that retains the optimal update and query performance of the (ephemeral) B^{ε} -tree.
 Our approach combines buffering techniques, which are essential for efficient updates in external memory, with a geometric view of persistence.